Sleep is important – but so is your sleep surface, experts say.

 You've Changed

 Maybe your mattress passes muster, but you've changed.
 “The sleeper can gain weight, lose weight, have a medical condition, surgery or injury, making them a candidate for a different type of mattress (different material, different height, different firmness, adjustable base or others)," says Cralle.
 Consider if anything has changed about your sleep needs.
-Upgrading to a Sleep Number® bed means you can adjust your bed at any time, thanks to its smart design.
+Upgrading to a Sleep Number® smart bed means you can adjust your bed at any time, thanks to its smart design.
 Sore one day vs. another?
 Lost or gained weight?
 You're not the same day in and day out.
 Why shouldn't your bed adjust to whatever you need?

 Wake Refreshed